 - 6 to 8 quarts sweet cherries, whole (fresh and local if possible)

 - 1 cup sugar

-- Juice from one lemon, fresh-squeezed
+- juice from one lemon, fresh-squeezed

-- 1 quart rye whiskey
+- 1 quart rye whiskey, bourbon or brandy

 - In a large saucepan, combine cherries, sugar and lemon juice.
 Stirring occasionally with a wooden spoon, bring to a simmer over medium heat.

 - Secure the lids.
 Store in a cool, dark place for 3 to 6 months.

 - When mixture has achieved a dark, syrup-like consistency, strain into a clean glass jar.
-Reserve infused cherries for garnishing, if desired.
-After opening, the cherry bounce will keep for 2 months.
+(Reserve infused cherries for garnishing, if desired.
+Store in another clean glass jar also.)

 Adapted from Imbibe Magazine